MagnumOpuses/af-connect-module/README.md

 - A DOM element which defines the configuration properties and location for the interactive button.
 - The pre-compiled module script that will bring this all to life by generating the interactive button.

+Download and unpack the latest version of the AF Connect Module from the [Releases section](https://github.com/MagnumOpuses/af-connect-module/releases).
+Copy the `af-connect-module.bundle.js` into the directory where your `index.html` resides.

-Now visit the example page and you'll find a blue "AF Connect" button
+Finally open up the `index.html` in a web browser of your choice and you'll find a blue "AF Connect" button.

 ![Example implementation result screenshot](https://github.com/MagnumOpuses/af-connect-module/blob/clean-up/.github/screenshots/af-connect-module-button.png?raw=true)